Morsifications and mutations: Divides

 [3]

-Let $D$ be a divide in a disk~$\Disk$, cf.\ Definition~\ref{def:divide}.
-Recall that the \emph{body} of~$D$, henceforth denoted~$I(D)$, is the closure of the union of the (inner) regions together with the nodes.
-Since we assumed the regions to be homeomorphic to open disks, the body~$I(D)$ has a natural structure of a cell complex: [3] \begin{itemize} \item the nodes of~$D$ are the $0$-cells; \item the components of the set of nonsingular points of~$D$ which are disjoint from~$\partial\Disk$ are the $1$-cells; \item the regions are the $2$-cells. \end{itemize} If $D$ is a hyperbolic node (i.e., two embedded segments with a single transverse intersection), then $I(D)$ is a single point.
+Let $D$ be a divide in a disk~$\Disk$, and $I(D)$ its body, cf.\ Definition~\ref{def:divide}.
+Since we assumed the regions to be homeomorphic to open disks, the body~$I(D)$ has a natural structure of a cell complex: [3] \begin{itemize}[leftmargin=.3in] \item the nodes of~$D$ are the $0$-cells; \item the components of the set of nonsingular points of~$D$ which are disjoint from~$\partial\Disk$ are the $1$-cells; \item the regions are the $2$-cells. \end{itemize} If $D$ is a hyperbolic node (i.e., two embedded segments with a single transverse intersection), then $I(D)$ is a single point.
 Otherwise $I(D)$ is a connected (cf.~(D5)) and simply-connected $2$-dimensional cell complex.

 Propositions~\ref{pr:number-of-real-nodes} and~\ref{pr:divide-properties-2-3} imply the following statement.